 Get ready to bingewatch: When does your favorite show return in 2019?

-Thankfully, television is becoming more dependable with each year.
-Networks are finally starting to keep their ears open to fan reactions, which is why you’ll see the return of Brooklyn Nine Nine this January.
+Television is becoming more dependable every year.
+Networks are finally starting to keep their ears open to fan reactions, which is why you’ll see the return of Brooklyn Nine-Nine this January.
 We’ve also seen animated comedy become better than ever – tune in to Fox on Sunday 6th for a direct comparison between the fresh and consistent Bob’s Burgers and the embarrassingly drawn-out 31st season of The Simpsons.

 Superheroes are even finally getting their due on the big and small screens with Supergirl, Arrow, The Flash, and Legends of Tomorrow making their returns early this year after the Christmas break.